dmgolembiowski/svelte-partial-hydrating-prerenderer/README.md

 ## Demo comparison

+> TODO: i need to rebuild these demos

 The [demo project][demo] has been deployed in three different ways.
 If you load all the demos and view the Network tab to compare, you'll notice that partial hydration only loads the js files required for the two interactive components and their children.